-Proclaiming God's Word (Alternate years 2015-2016) A laboratory course providing methods and introductory techniques of sermon preparation.
+Proclaiming God's Word

+A laboratory course providing methods and introductory techniques of sermon preparation.
 A variety of sermon construction types will be studied and students will have opportunity to preach with student and instructor evaluation.
 Prerequisite: Sophomore class standing.